danieloyasodun/CS450-SP25/README.md

   - Pass the data from App.js to the child components as props.

 ## Deployment ##
 - Deploy your website to GitHub Pages.
-Ensure that the webpage is accessible online through a GitHub Pages URL. ( How to Deploy React App to GitHub Pages | Step by step.)
+Ensure that the webpage is accessible online through a GitHub Pages URL.
-Links to an external site.

 ## Submission ##
 - Submit the following on Canvas: